atharwa-24/KacharaSeth-The-Recycling-Buddy/README.md

 ## What it does

+Our project aims to inspire people, give them a certain incentive in order to recycle their garbage.
+Our project Kachra Seth.Co is a reward-based system to encourage people to recycle.

 ## How we built it

+We used A Machine Learning Model to Classify The Garbage.
+The device sends the data to a MySql database where our website pulls data from.
+The web app was built with HTML, CSS, JavaScript, Bootstrap, and Google Charts and amCharts APIs.

 ## Challenges we ran into

+Figuring out how to assemble the hardware into a small form was one of the most difficult parts.
+We wanted the hardware to be cost effective and light-weight.
+We are most proud of the UI/UX design that animates upon loading, giving the app a modern feel.

 ## Accomplishments that we're proud of